Powers

 The Pseudo-Dionysian split between heavenly and fallen powers is one resolution among several that the church has accepted at different times.

-For the powers, naming the layers also names the resolution chosen by each interpretation.
+The direct answer is this: For the powers, naming the layers also names the resolution chosen by each interpretation.

 - Scripture layer.
 Pauline powers vocabulary used in both neutral and adversarial contexts; the same word does different work in Romans 8 and Ephesians 6.